Manage User Permissions¶

 When specifying a G Suite domain, you must prefix the domain with the

 @ symbol, as shown above.

 Admins can also add multiple domains and email addresses under the same role set.
 For example, using the “Add” button, we have added a single email address along with our domain.
-The user associated with that email address will be given the same Launchpad User role with access to the “Applications 2” Launchpad.
+The user associated with that email address will be given the same role on the “Doc-Acct” Account.

 To add another level of granularity, our domain and single email address can be given additional roles by clicking “Add” below the “Roles” section.

 Now, once we click “Add” at the bottom of the window, the domain and single email address will be given “Launchpad User” access on the “Applications 2” Launchpad, and “Account Admin” access on the “Persistent Desktops” account.
 Administrators can add many Google authorization role sets for multiple domains/email addresses.